-People having their identities stolen The private home addresses of protected or vulnerable people being disclosed.
-Report any data breach likely to cause serious harm to the OAIC and affected (see also steps below) Step 3 Consider data breach notifications The DBRT is to determine whether to notify stakeholders of the data breach even if it is not strictly an eligible data breach.
+The DBRT is to evaluate risks associated with the Data Breach, including by: identifying the type of personal information involved in the data breach identifying the date, time, duration, and location of the data breach establishing who could have access to the personal information establishing the number of individuals affected and establishing who the affected, or possible affected, individuals are.
+The DBRT must then assess whether the Data Breach is likely to cause serious harm to any individual whose information is affected by the Data Breach and is therefore an 'Eligible Data Breach'.
+Serious harm is not defined by the legislation but can take into account: risk to individuals' safety financial loss to an individual or organisation damage to personal reputation or position people having their identities stolen the private home addresses of protected or vulnerable people being disclosed.
+All reasonable steps must be taken to ensure that the assessment is to be completed as soon as possible and, in any event, within 30 days after knowledge of the Data Breach.
+Report any Data Breach likely to cause serious harm to the OAIC and affected (see also steps below).
+Phase 3 Consider Data Breach notifications The DBRT must determine whether to notify relevant stakeholders of the Data Breach (including affected individuals, parents and the OAIC) even if it is not strictly an Eligible Data Breach.
 Any such notification should come from the Principal or a delegated senior staff member.
-For any Eligible Data Breach, the DBRT is to prepare a statement for the OAIC (form available on the OAIC website) and give a copy to the OAIC For any Eligible Data Breach, the DBRT is to notify affected individuals and inform them of the contents of the statement for the OAIC.
-The options for notifying are: Option 1 notify all individuals Option 2 notify only those individuals at risk of serious harm If neither of these is practicable Option 3 publish the statement on the School's website and publicise it Step 4 Review the incident and take action to prevent future breaches The DBRT must conduct a post-breach review to assess the effectiveness of the School's response to the data breach and the effectiveness of the this plan The Director of Compliance is to enter details of the data breach and response taken into a Data Breach log to identify reoccurring data breaches (stored in I:drive Compliance) The Director of Compliance must, if necessary, make appropriate changes to policies, procedures and staff training practices, including any necessary update to this plan The Director of ICT must, if appropriate, develop a prevention plan to address any weaknesses in data handling that contributed to the data breach and conduct an audit to ensure the plan is implemented
+As soon as the DBRT knows that an Eligible Data Breach has occurred or is aware that there are reasonable grounds to believe that there has been an Eligible Data Breach, the DBRT is to prepare a statement with the prescribed information (form available on the OAIC website) and give a copy of the statement to the OAIC.
+After completing the statement, unless it is not practicable, the DBRT must also take such reasonable steps to notify the contents of the statement to affected individuals or those who are at risk from the Eligible Data Breach.
+The options for notifying are: Option 1 notify all individuals.

+Option 2 notify only those individuals at risk of serious harm.
+If neither of these is practicable to notify some or all of these individuals: Option 3 publish the statement on the School's website and publicise it and take reasonable steps to otherwise publicse the contents of the statement to those individuals.
+Phase 4 Review the incident and take The DBRT must complete any steps in Phase 2 above that were not completed because of the delay this would have caused in action to prevent future breaches proceeding to Phase 3.
+The Director of Compliance must enter details of the Data Breach and response taken into a Data Breach log (stored in I:drive Compliance).
+The Director of Compliance must, every year, review the Data Breach log to identify reoccurring data breaches.
+The DBRT must conduct a post-breach review to assess the effectiveness of the School's response to the Data Breach and the effectiveness of the Data Breach Response Plan.
+The Director of Compliance must, if necessary, make appropriate changes to policies and procedures and staff training practices, including updating the Data Breach Response Plan.
+The Director of Compliance must, if necessary, make appropriate changes to policies, procedures and staff training practices, including any necessary update to this plan The Director of ICT must, if appropriate, develop a prevention plan to address any weaknesses in data handling that contributed to the data breach and conduct an audit to ensure the plan is implemented.